 30 December 1944:

 290 miles W of Guam.
 The I-47 rescues eight starved Imperial Army soldiers who escaped from Guam on a raft in an attempt to storm the American airfield there and drifted in the open sea for 32 days.

-On January 11, 1945, the I-47 was roughly 50 miles north of Hollandia and spotted a fully illuminated hospital ship and several torpedo boats are sighted heading for the anchorage.
+On January 11, 1945, the I-47 was roughly 50 miles north of Hollandia and spotted a fully illuminated hospital ship and several torpedo boats heading for the anchorage.